 A little dessert before dinner never hurt anyone.
 While Yamato’s offers dishes like sweet and sour spare ribs and savory chicken curry (yum!), they’re best known for their ice cream.
 You can find your normal selection of ice cream by the scoop (vanilla, cookies-n-cream, chocolate) and then they bring it to a whole new level.
 Presenting unique flavors like olive oil, toasted pine nut and wasabi-ginger!
 Excuse us while we grab a scoop.

 Why have regular kālua pork when you can have kālua pork in a pita!?
 Put It In A Pita has come together to create the perfect fusion of local Hawaiian food with a Mediterranean twist.
 Their menu ranges from traditional gyros (tzatziki sauce, beef and lamb and fresh lettuce / tomato / onion) and philly cheese steak pitas to sweet potato fries with a “special sauce.”
 Guests are told to look for the big blue food truck with the happy gecko!

 Old Koloa Town / Poipu / Lawai:

 This sunset colored truck offers the classic island flavor, with dishes like BBQ pork sandwiches, garlic chili pepper shrimp and Aloha burgers (pineapple, teriyaki and cheese).
 Perfect for visitors tuckered out after a long day at the beach looking for both affordable and quality food.

-If you’re had your fill of poke and plate lunches, Craving Thai is a great alternative just around the corner.
-The only Thai joint on the south side, they offer traditional dishes such as Pad Thai, yellow curry and spring rolls.
+If you’ve had your fill of poke and plate lunches, Craving Thai is a great alternative just around the corner.
+The only Thai joint on the South Side, they offer traditional dishes such as pad Thai, yellow curry and spring rolls.
 Eat under their covered tables or take it to go!